 - Maximize competition and innovation: Encouraging innovation from the supplier base by using performance requirements maximizes opportunities for competitive alternatives in lieu of government-directed solutions.
-Since PBSA allows for greater innovation, it has the potential to attract broader industry base.
+Since PBSA allows for greater innovation, it has the potential to attract a broader industry base.

 - Encourage and promote the use of commercial services: The vast majority of service requirements are commercial in nature.
-Use of FAR Part 12 (Acquisition of Commercial Items) procedures provides great benefits by minimizing the reporting burden and reducing the use of government-unique contract clauses and similar requirements, which can help attract a broader industry base.
+The use of FAR Part 12 (Acquisition of Commercial Items) procedures provides great benefits by minimizing the reporting burden and reducing the use of government-unique contract clauses and similar requirements, which can help attract a broader industry base.

-- Shift in risk: Much of the risk is shifted from the government to industry, since contractors become responsible for achieving the objectives in the work statement through the use of their own best practices and processes.
+- Shift in risk: Much of the risk is shifted from the government to industry since contractors become responsible for achieving the objectives in the work statement through the use of their own best practices and processes.
 Agencies should consider this reality in determining the appropriate acquisition incentives.

-- Achieve savings: Experience in both government and industry has demonstrated that use of performance requirements results in cost savings.
+- Achieve savings: Experience in both government and industry has demonstrated that the use of performance requirements results in cost savings.

 AcqLinks and References:

-- Guidebook for Performance Based Acquisitions
+- Guidebook for Performance-Based Acquisitions

 - Seven Steps to Performance-Based Acquisitions